iangerolamo/iangerolamo/README.md

 ### Hi there 👋

 I'm a full stack developer and passionate about profession.
-The main technologies I work on are React, NodeJS, GraphQL and Apoll
+The main technologies I work on are React, NodeJS, GraphQL and Apollo

 <!--
 **iangerolamo/iangerolamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.